Twenkid/HLS-Insert-ID3-Timed-Metadata/README.md

 # HLS-Insert-ID3-Timed-Metadata

-Notes by Todor Arnaudov regarding working on a task
+Notes by Todor Arnaudov on researching a solution for the task:

 ## "Insert ID3 timed metadata in an HLS stream" on Linux or Windows